Vahid-Negahdari/Elastic-Full-Waveforrm-Inversion/README.md

-# Elastic Full-Waveform-Inversion : Physics-Guided Data-Driven Methods :pencil:
+# Elastic FWI : Physics-Guided Data-Driven Methods

 ## :art: About the project
 In this project, we present methods based on data-driven techniques for the time-harmonic Elastic